There are few countries that enjoy a cozier, put-your-feet-up Christmas than Ireland.

 A cottage in the Irish countryside

-Start by exploring one of Ireland’s best tourist guides and soon you’ll have your feet up in resplendent surrounds – in a country where a white Christmas is always a distinct possibility.
+Soon you’ll have your feet up in resplendent surroundings – in a country where a white Christmas is always a distinct possibility.

 Ring in the New Year at Christ Church Cathedral, which has been at the heart of the city of Dublin for almost 1,000 years.
 The cathedral of Holy Trinity, commonly called Christ Church, was founded by the Vikings, rebuilt by the Anglo-Normans and restored by the Victorians.